project-oak/oak/oak_functions/examples/weather_lookup/README.md

 Each cell is identified by a unique unsigned 64 bit integer.
-See https://s2geometry.io/devguide/s2cell_hierarchy#s2cellid-numbering-again for more detail on how this is structured.
+See https://s2geometry.io/devguide/s2cell_hierarchy#s2cellid-numbering-again for more details on how this is structured.
 These identifiers are converted to tokens by generating a big endian hex string representation of the number and trimming all trailing 0s.
 These tokens are used as the keys for the index entries.
 At level 7 the cells have 5 byte tokens.
 The keys for the data items are 8 bytes so key collisions between data entries and index entries are not possible.

 The value of each index entry consists of a concatenated list of the keys of the weather data locations in the vicinity of the cell.
 All weather data locations that could be within the cutoff (currently 40km) of any point within the cell are included in the list.
 This is equivalent to finding all cells that partly fall within the 40km radius.
-These are found by generating a cell covering (using only level 7 cells) of a sperical cap centered at the data point with a radius of 40km.
+These are found by generating a cell covering (using only level 7 cells) of a spherical cap centred at the data point with a radius of 40km.
 See https://s2geometry.io/devguide/examples/coverings for more information on coverings.
 Cell coverings for areas can be visualised using https://s2.sidewalklabs.com/regioncoverer/.